Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Submuscular

-Implants are inserted directly under the pectoral muscle.
+Implants are inserted completely under the pectoral muscle.

 Incision Placement